ajp64/worldDataTask/README.md

 ### Notes:
  - Testing ideally should be much more robust, i.e. integration testing.
  - Need to add bar graph to UI.
  - Filters in the UI should be relaxed, currently need exact matches by case to properly filter.

+### 5:
+Fixed filter case sensitivity issue, where filters had to match exactly what was in the table to work.
+Now any case should filter.
+Noticed I had a question wrong (was getting highest pop instead of life exp).
+When investigating this, I noticed there was an obvious piece of incorrect data for South Africa's life expectancy.
+Guarded against this by returning null when parsing the data, for any life expectancy below 40 or above 90.

+### Current progress:
+ - App now runs on http:localhost:8080.
+Now contains links to the questions from the task, and a graph of population density.